skip to navigationskip to main content

 Entering Wages

 We have reconsidered our advice on the way that users should be entering wages transactions into the AccountEdge software.
-We’ve changed our minds about complicated journals.
+We’ve changed our minds about using complicated journals.
 We have never advised the use of a Salary control account.
 And why don’t the PAYE, NI, Student Loan, Pension and earning attachment liabilities turn up alongside the other liabilities owed by a business?!

 Instead of using journals we suggest you enter the net pay as a Spend money on the date of payment.
 This will almost invariably be in the month for which the wage or the salary was due.
 Do not enter the gross pay as we might have advised before.
 Enter the amount due either individually for each wage earner, or in aggregate for all the staff together.
 Book all the costs to 6-1xxx N-T.

-Then add another purchase invoice for the PAYE and NI, student loan.
+Then add a purchase invoice for the PAYE and NI, student loan.
 Again book all the costs to 6-1xxx N-T. Note that the Card used needs to be ‘HMRC PAYE’ or similar.
 Any other deductions (Pension, attachment of earnings, trade union / association subs or similar) should be entered with similar purchases and similar cards.

 Sometimes staff can suffer deductions because they are paying back floats or advances.
 If so enter the net pay from the payslips only with a spend money.
 Enter a receive money for the amount that you have to deduct from their wages.
 Then actually pay the staff the net pay less the advance.
 See the guide for more detail about how to book staff floats.
 If you have expenses to pay to staff at the same time enter a second spend money on the same day.
 Book the cost to 6-2xxx.